Toxic Vaccine Ingredients: The Devil is in the Details

 By Deirdre Imus

 Toxins surround us in many forms, but those found in vaccines are of increasing concern among parents, and rightfully so.
-As the World Mercury Project continues to advocate for transparency and sound science in our nation’s vaccine program, it’s important to note that mercury, still found in some flu shots and other vaccines, isn’t the only substance standing in the way of a safer vaccination schedule.
+As the Children’s Health Defense continues to advocate for transparency and sound science in our nation’s vaccine program, it’s important to note that mercury, still found in some flu shots and other vaccines, isn’t the only substance standing in the way of a safer vaccination schedule.
 Other dangerous substances abound in the vaccines that our government agencies continue to insist are safe.
 No one challenges parents for researching the safest car seats, cribs, or infant carriers for their children.
 The same should hold true when parents want to be fully informed about what makes up the vaccines intended for their children.

 Beyond the mercury-based preservative thimerosal, a known neurotoxin that has been linked to many serious health conditions including autism, vaccines are rife with other often questionable components, such as: